Policy number: CS-1506-2017

 Effective Date: June 2002

 On this page:

 - Accountability and Compliance

 - Roles and Responsibilities

 - Policy Revision Date

 - Specific Links

-This policy applies to all students that use any component of the College’s IT resources regardless of the physical location or device used.
+This policy applies to all students, applicants, and former students that use any component of the College’s IT resources regardless of the physical location or device used.
 This policy excludes student workers while performing job duties.
-Outside of student working hours, student workers are governed by the ‘Acceptable Employee Use of IT Resources Policy.’
+During student working activities student workers are governed by the ‘Acceptable Employee Use of IT Resources Policy.’